mikesamm/qa_testing_demo/content/strategy.md

 - **Related Issues**: Links to similar or dependent bugs
 - **Test Case Reference**: Which test case uncovered the defect

-**GitHub Issue Template:** There is a "Bug Report" template option when making an issue on the [repository](https://github.com/mikesamm/qa_testing_demo/issues).
+**GitHub Issue Template:** There is a "Bug Report" template option that follows these logging requirements on the [repository](https://github.com/mikesamm/qa_testing_demo/issues).

 ## Future Enhancements

 - Cloud server integration for authenticated, off-site device control
-- ADA Accessibility testing
-- Expand for edge cases

 ## Documentation